cnpem/epics-in-docker/README.md

 The base image is built in CI and should be obtained directly from the [GitHub registry](https://github.com/cnpem/epics-in-docker/pkgs/container/lnls-debian-epics-7).

-The versions used in the base image are defined in `base/.env`.
+The versions used in the base image are defined in `base/*_versions.sh` files.

 ## Included IOC images